 Funding details

-Please note: We review the process and funding levels each year and may make adjustments for future grant cycles.
+Please note: Available funding for the 2025 cycle of Public Program Grants may be affected by the 2025 Federal budget.
+OH reviews the process and funding levels each year and may make adjustments for future grant cycles.

 Grant timeline